sukesh-ak/setup-mosquitto-with-docker/README.md

 # How to setup Mosquitto MQTT Broker using docker
 These instructions will work on any Debian based OS including Ubuntu, RaspberryPi, WSL2 etc...
 (For non-Debian distros, commands for installation need to be tweaked)
-_By default the config allows only to use local connections for security reasons._
+_By default the config allows only to use local connections for security reasons but since authentication is enabled below, that's not the case._

 ## 1. Install docker